TheJokr/tcpreq/README.md

 By default, JSON ([lines](http://jsonlines.org/)) and console output are supported.
 To produce output in your preferred format, a custom output module can be added in `tcpreq.output`.
 Create a class derived from `_BaseOutput` and register it with the file extensions it is supposed to handle in `_OUTPUT_TBL`.
-Unknown/missing file extensions default to JSON lines.
+Unknown/missing file extensions default to JSON Lines.
 As with the ALP modules, the base class documents the interface and the included `_JSONLinesOutput` class serves as an example.
 Console output is only used in absence of an output file.